Maddie Poppe: 2019–present: Whirlwind and Christmas From Home

 Following her American Idol victory, Poppe had 42 days to complete a record.
 On May 17, 2019, Poppe released her second studio album, Whirlwind.
 She appeared on the seventeenth season of American Idol on April 21 to advertise her new album; however, the show cut to commercial before she was able to mention it.
 The album's third single, "Made You Miss", debuted at number 39 on the US Adult Top 40 chart and peaked at number 21.
 The album's fourth single, "Not Losing You", debuted at number 37 on the US Adult Top 40 on October 12 and peaked at number 26.

 Poppe joined Ingrid Michaelson on the Dramatic Tour in the United States from October 3 to 29, 2019.
 On November 20, 2020, Poppe independently released her holiday EP, Christmas From Home.
 She went on the Maddie Poppe's Acoustic Christmas tour in Iowa from December 4 to 19, 2020, across the United States in December 2021, and an Iowa leg in 2022.
 The tour evolved into an annual Christmas show at the Paramount Theatre in Cedar Rapids, Iowa.

 Poppe departed from her folk-Americana roots with a series of independent non-album singles in 2022 and 2023.
 On April 29, 2022, she released the single "One That Got Away", which was described as a turn towards jazz and funk sounds.
 The music video, which released the following month, featured Poppe as an escaped convict and Hutchinson as a detective.
 Poppe then released "Peace of Mind", a drum- and guitar-backed ballad, on August 12, and "Screw You a Little Bit", which she described as more honest than her album Whirlwind, on March 31, 2023.

 On May 2, 2022, Poppe and Huchinson returned to the American Idol stage to perform "Islands in the Stream" by Kenny Rogers and Dolly Parton, as part of The Great Idol Reunion 20th anniversary special.
 Poppe was a surprise celebrity guest on The Masked Singer Tour, in Omaha, Nebraska, on May 28.

 Poppe set off on a self-titled nationwide tour in the summer of 2023, with support from fellow Idol alum Megan Danielle.
-Preceeding the tour, she reported that she was under new management and was anticipating new music in 2024.
+Preceding the tour, she reported that she was under new management and was anticipating new music in 2024.
 In September 2023, she performed as the opening act for Joshua Radin on his fall tour.